Latin American Studies with a minor in Spanish

 Stephanie is a sophomore from Douglas, AZ double majoring in Law and French.
 Some of her favorite experiences outside of class have been participating in Junior Cats, a program that helps teach children from local schools about the college experience, and volunteering with the National Collegiate Leadership Conference.
 These experiences have allowed her to meet new people from different stages and places in life; and connect with other university students, successful adults, and young, aspiring children.
 By exposing herself to these situations, she has been able to learn more about people and their backgrounds, bringing her closer to the community.
 In her spare time, Stephanie likes to read, binge watch TV shows, and do anything that can help her learn more about people and give her a glimpse into their lives to see the world from a different perspective.

-Urban and Regional Development with a minor in Finance
+Communication with a minor in Sociology

 Creative Writing and Japanese